kaskada-ai/beep-gpt/README.md

 ##### Training outputs

-* `messages.parquet` is a single file that contains the full history of the slack export, but only includes the fields that we use in the model.
-See section 1.1 in the notebook to see how it is generated.
 * `labels_.json` is a list of userIds that is generated in section 1.3.2 of the notebook.
 This list is used in the *"Production"* code to convert from an integer token back to a specific user.

 #### *Production* code